Tikamin557/Ts-Core/docs/ModderGuide_WarpServices.md

 ### Inspecting Warp Providers

-Use the following SMAPI command to display all currently registered Warp Providers:
+Use the following command to display all currently registered Warp Providers:

 ```text
 tscore_debug_warp
 ```

-The following example shows both the built-in providers included with T's Core and a custom provider registered by the T's Core Content Pack included with the **[(SF) Monster House](https://www.nexusmods.com/stardewvalley/mods/20586)** mod.
+The following example shows the built-in providers and a custom provider registered by the T's Core Content Pack included with the **[(SF) Monster House](https://www.nexusmods.com/stardewvalley/mods/20586)** mod.

 <details>
 <summary>Example output</summary>